-Medical definition: Lethargy or apathy, disorientation for time (naming day of month, month of year, season etc.), obvious personality change, inappropriate behavior, clumsiness, flapping tremor (asterixis).
+Medical definition: Lethargy or apathy, disorientation for time (naming day of the month, the month of the year, the season etc.), obvious personality change, inappropriate behaviour, clumsiness, a flapping tremor (asterixis).

-You may notice that you keep forgetting things, have no energy, and exhibit inappropriate behavior; your speech may be slurred and you can have trouble doing mental tasks such as basic math.
+You may notice that you keep forgetting things, have no energy, and exhibit inappropriate behaviour; your speech may be slurred and you can have trouble doing menial tasks such as basic math.
 Your hands might shake and you can have difficulty writing; you may experience disorientation for time and space.

-Medical definition: Somnolence to semistupor but responsive to stimuli, confused, gross disorientation, bizarre behavior.
+Medical definition: Somnolence to semi stupor but responsive to stimuli, confused, gross disorientation, bizarre behaviour.